GermanBrainRot/Project-Galileo/README.md

 *It is clear that decoherence should play some role in this story.
 And in fact, decoherence provides exactly what it needed here: it picks out a basis which is dynamically favoured and then disseminates information stored in that basis through the environment.*

 Mr Rovelli, if I understand your interpretation correctly, you want to treat the wave function as a book keeping tool rather than something physical, no?
 So, what is it that "decoheres" here?
 Certainly not quantum branches, right?
+How can a set of systems "decohere" into a single reality - unless you basically allow Everettian branching again?

-Alright, so this seems to be the state of the art here!
+Alright, and *this* seems to be the state of the art here!
 At least as far as I am concerned, the mysteries have not *quite* gone away.
 If we invoke decoherence to explain the "emergence" of stable facts at the macroscopic level, we would have to say *what* decoheres.
 So, back to the drawing board!

 #### Here's a thought